-There is even a physiological reward for being a bully.
-It has been shown that children who are bullied have an elevated C-reactive protein compare to those who have not been bullied.
+Bullying is one of the earliest individual manifestations of the need to gain power to deal with anxiety.
+There’s even a physiological reward for being a bully.
+It has been shown that children who are bullied have an elevated C-reactive protein compared to those who haven’t been bullied.
 This is a marker of inflammation and high levels are associated with many disease states.
-What I find more disturbing is that the bullies had significantly lower levels.
+What I find particularly disturbing is that the bullies had significantly lower levels of these markers.
 (1) Power has its rewards.
 School or prison – what is the difference?
 Bullying

-What is even more problematic is the effect of untreated anxiety / anger has on the human condition.
+What is even more problematic is the cultural effect of untreated anxiety / anger has on the human condition.
+Human history is one of unending power struggles and violence.
 People in power use fear to subjugate other people.
 This occurs in families, at work and at a societal level.
 It is the history of the human existence.
 For example, it has been the custom of nations to systematically torture conquered populations as the first act of rule.
 Do you think this is outdated and irrelevant?
 Seattle has a remarkable center that treats the survivors of torture from around the world.
 Their data shows that there are still over 118 nations that utilize political torture.

 - Copeland W, et al.” Childhood bullying involvement predicts low-grade systemic inflammation into adulthood.”
 PNAS (2014); 111: 7570-7575.